oreluk/coalDB/README.md

 ## Future Changes

-* Sort by columns
+* Sort by columns (difficult)
 * Show only particular ranges of values -- is there an easy way?

 * Filtering done through search of XML (not table results) search BY ____ uimenulist of sections/attributes to search by.
 Any field can be used
-* Introduction to add to DB -- easy way to create xml & upload
+* Introduction to add to DB -- easy way to create xml & upload. hdf works. h5 does not!

 ## License